Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Background and Related Work

-Zhou et al. \cite{zhou2021informer} observe that attention scores have a long tail distribution in which many tokens have a near-negligible impact on one-another.
-Their \texttt{ProbSparse} attention uses a sampling method to reduce memory by only computing the most important attention connections. \texttt{ProbSparse} attention is applied to self-attention while the decoder uses standard cross-attention with the encoder output sequence.
-It is important to note that each token in $\mathbf{Z}$ contains a projection of all $N$ variables in the value sequence of $(\mathbf{y}_{T-c}, \dots, \mathbf{y}_{T})$, in contrast with popular Transformer domains like NLP in which each token represents just one unified idea (e.g., a single word) \cite{shih2019temporal}.
-The message-passing graph that results from attention over a multivariate sequence learns patterns across time while representing multiple variables per token (Figure \ref{fig:st-graph}b).
+Following \texttt{Informer}, a rapidly expanding line of work has looked to improve upon the benchmark results of Transformers in TSF.
+These methods adjust the model architecture \cite{yformer, liu2021pyraformer} and re-introduce classic time series domain knowledge such as series decomposition, auto-correlation, or computation in frequency space \cite{fedformer, woo2022etsformer}.
+These time series biases are often used as a domain-specific form of efficient attention \cite{autoformer, liu2021pyraformer, preformer}, as many long-term TSF tasks naturally extend beyond the sequence limits of default Transformers.
+It is important to note that time series Transformers use one input token per timestep, so that the embedding of the token at time $t$ represents $N$ distinct variables at that moment in time.
+This is in contrast with domains like natural language processing in which each token represents just one unified idea (e.g., a single word) \cite{shih2019temporal}.
+The message-passing graph that results from attention over a multivariate sequence learns patterns across time while keeping variables grouped together (Fig. \ref{fig:st-graph}b).
 This setup forces the variables within each token to receive the same amount of information from other timesteps, despite the fact that variables may have distinct patterns or relationships to each other.
 Ideally, we would have a way to model these kinds of variable relationships.